-- 1. A student who started the Master's degree in Civil Engineering or Applied Earth Sciences on 1 September 2019 or later, may receive the predicate 'cum laude' for the Master's degree if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results in terms of credits from the courses, excluding the Master's thesis project, is at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration;

-- the number of credits from the courses for which a pass (V) has been earned or an exemption (VR) has been granted is not allowed to exceed 40 credits in total.
-An exemption can be made when a student took courses at a university abroad; - c. the result for the Master's thesis project is at least 8.5; - d. the duration of study, from enrolment on the programme to the student taking the final examination component, does not exceed three years, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations. - 2.
-In special cases, the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in section 1 if the Board of Examiners determines that the student in question has shown exceptional skills in the degree programme in question.
-The Board of a written statement by the MSs coordinates and/or chainers of the assessment committee.

-The BoE needs a written statement by the MSc coordinator and/or chairperson of the assessment committee, stating the reasons of the student's outstanding performance during the degree programme.
+- 1. A student who started the Master's degree in Transport, Infrastructure & Logistics on 1 September 2019 or later, may receive the predicate 'cum laude' for the Master's degree if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results in terms of credits from the modules, not including the Master's thesis project, is at least 8.0.
+Passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits from the courses for which a pass (V) has been earned or an exemption (VR) has been granted is not allowed to exceed 40 credits in total.
+An exemption can be made when a student took courses at a university abroad. - c. the result for the Master's thesis project must be at least 8.5; - d. the duration of study, from the student's enrolment on the programme to his or her taking the final examination component, must not exceed 3 years, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) of TU Delft Profiling Fund Regulations. - 2.
+In special cases the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question. - The BoE needs a written statement by the MSc coordinator and/or chair of the assessment committee, stating the reasons of the student's outstanding performance during the degree programme. - 3.

-- 3. Contrary to section 1, students in the international tracks Applied Geophysics and Resource Engineering of the Applied Earth Sciences programme have to be nominated for a cum laude to the Board of Examiners by the assessment committee, stating its reasons, on the grounds of the candidate's outstanding performance during the degree programme. - 4.
 By way of derogation from section 1 under d, the maximum study duration for students following an approved double degree programme is three and a half year, calculated from the moment of the student's enrolment in the programme until the student taking the final examination component.
-Study delay acknowledged as part of the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations can be taken into account. - 5.
-A student who started the Civil Engineering or Applied Earth Sciences Master's degree before 1 September 2019 can obtain the 'cum laude' designation for the Master's examination in accordance with the provisions of the Rules and Regulations from the year the student started the degree programme.
+Study delay acknowledged as part of the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations can be taken into account. - 4.
+A student who started the Transport, Infrastructure & Logistics Master's degree before 1 September 2019 can obtain the 'cum laude' designation for the Master's examination in accordance with the provisions of the Rules and Regulations from the year the student started the degree programme.